thorntonmc/thorntonmc.github.io/content/posts/misc/splitting-out-git-repos.md

 > git >= 2.22.0 at a minimum; some features require git >= 2.24.0 or later

-However, I just update to the newest version of git.
+However, I just updated to the newest version of git.
 If you can't update to this natively (I had issues on Ubuntu 18.04), you can do the following:

 ```
 sudo add-apt-repository ppa:git-core/ppa